-• The Department command staff reviews and assesses staffing needs on a biennial basis.
-In 2017 the department reviewed annual calls for police service, staffing expectations, the transition to a model of policing using transport officers and deploying a bike unit, and evaluated the effectiveness of these deployments.
+The Department command staff reviews and assesses staffing needs on a biennial basis.
+In fall 2017, a staffing white paper was produced, which addressed annual calls for police service, staffing expectations,

-• In 2019, a review was conducted to examine past staffing models as well as a review of personnel allocations departmentwide.
+- the transition to a model of policing using transport officers and deploying a bike unit, and evaluated the effectiveness of these deployments. - In the Fall of 2019, a review was conducted to examine past staffing models as well as a review of personnel allocations department-wide.
 A more specific analysis was conducted for the patrol division to address the call for service data.